• Skip to primary navigation

 5. Create a well in the center of your flour and add your milk and apple cider vinegar.
 Slowly work the liquid into the flour-it will be loose at first but start to thicken.
 Dough will be sticky.
 Scrape excess dough off of hands and let dough rest for 3 minutes to further thicken.
 Wash hands.

-7. Dip your cookie cutter in some tapioca starch.
+7. Dip your cookie cutter into some tapioca starch.
 Flatten your dough out a bit with the palm of your hands and cut out two biscuits.
 They should be a few inches high.
 (You can choose to make them shorter if you prefer).
 Make sure to dust your cookie cutter with the tapioca again after you cut each one out.
 (You can form the biscuits by hand into whatever shape you desire if you’re without a cookie cutter).

 9. Bake biscuits at 350 degrees for about 15-20 minutes.
 Check in at 12 minutes.